Christian VIII: Childhood and education

 Prince Christian Frederick.
 Portrait by Jens Juel, 1802.

 Prince Christian Frederick spent the first years of his life with his siblings in the vast and magnificent Baroque Christiansborg Palace.
 As the family's summer residence, Hereditary Prince Friedrich in 1789 bought the smaller and elegant country house, Sorgenfri Palace, on the banks of the small river Mølleåen in Kongens Lyngby, north of Copenhagen.
 On 26 February 1794, the family lost their Copenhagen home, as Christiansborg Palace was devastated by a fire.
 Instead the Hereditary Prince bought the Levetzau's Palace, (Note: Today also known as Christian VIII's Palace) an 18th-century town house which forms part of the Amalienborg Palace complex in the district Frederiksstaden in central Copenhagen.
 In november of the same year, when he was eight years old, his mother, who had long suffered from a fragile health, died at Sorgenfri the age of just 36 years.

 Christian Frederick was raised conservatively according to the guidelines of minister Ove Høegh-Guldberg, who had been ousted from government in 1784 along with the hereditary prince.
 His upbringing was marked by a thorough and broad-spectrum education with exposure to artists and scientists who were linked to his father's court.
 He inherited the talents of his highly gifted mother, and his love of science and art was instilled at an early age and would follow him throughout his life.
-His amiability and handsome features are said to have made him very popular in Copenhagen.
+His physical appearance is said to have made him very popular in Copenhagen.

 He was confirmed on 22 May 1803 in the chapel of Frederiksberg Palace together with his sisters Princess Juliane Sophie and Princess Louise Charlotte.
 A year and a half later, on 7 December 1805, the children's father, Hereditary Prince Frederick, died at the age of 52, and the nineteen-year-old Prince Christian Frederik inherited his place as second-in-line in the succession as well as the two residences, Levetzau's Palace and Sorgenfri Palace.
 As King Christian VII died on 13 March 1808, Crown Prince Frederick became king of Denmark and Norway as Frederick VI.
 Since the new king still had no male descendants, Christian Frederick thus became heir presumptive to the throne.